 - Quarterly and monthly payments for utilities are charged at the date of billing each year rather than being apportioned between financial years, with allowances made to ensure a full year's expenditure in any given year; - Council Taxpayers, where no account is taken for possible changes arising from new entries, late notification from Council Taxpayers and amendments to the valuation list until the transaction is actioned.
-This means late changes in the year may not be accounted for until the following year. - Housing Benefit payments, where payments are made in conformity with the legislative requirements.

-- Members Allowances, where payments are made in the year claims from councillors are processed. - Employee overtime and car mileage claims, where payments are made in the year claims are processed following overtime worked or mileage incurred. - Garden Waste, where annual fee income is accounted for in the year received, although renewal dates vary throughout the year and service is provided for a year from renewal. - Car Park Penalty Notice income is recorded as income on the date the cash is received. - Mobile phone payments are charged monthly allowing for 12 payments each year.
-This covers the period March 2023 to February 2024 rather than April 2023 to March 2024. - Refunds relating to Sports pitch bookings fee income for the year are accounted for in May of the following year, being the end of the season. - Council tax and Non-Domestic Rate billing and the associated housing benefit and CTRS notifications where although the printing and despatch of bills is carried out within the accounting year, the cost clearly relates to the billing year and is matched thereto. - Car park income is recorded as income on the date the cash is banked, not the date it is collected by the third party.
+This means late changes in the year may not be accounted for until the following year. - Housing Benefit payments, where payments are made in conformity with the legislative requirements. - Members Allowances, where payments are made in the year claims from councillors are processed. - Employee overtime and car mileage claims, where payments are made in the year claims are processed following overtime worked or mileage incurred. - Garden Waste, where annual fee income is accounted for in the year received, although renewal dates vary throughout the year and service is provided for a year from renewal. - Car Park Penalty Notice income is recorded as income on the date the cash is received. - Mobile phone payments are charged monthly allowing for 12 payments each year.
+This covers the period March 2024 to February 2025 rather than April 2024 to March 2025. - Refunds relating to Sports pitch bookings fee income for the year are accounted for in May of the following year, being the end of the season. - Council tax and Non-Domestic Rate billing and the associated housing benefit and CTRS notifications where although the printing and despatch of bills is carried out within the accounting year, the cost clearly relates to the billing year and is matched thereto.